-- amount more than double his monthly base salary.
+- amount more than double his monthly base salary and a little less than what he made in his most lucrative month.
 This does not include the costs associated with traveling to and from the various administrative offices in order to obtain the passport and supporting documents, and the lost income from time spent not working.
 The financial burden of applying for and acquiring a passport just to enter the Diversity Visa Program is therefore prohibitively high for K.K.
-If he were selected in the Diversity Visa Program, he could manage to incur the substantial costs involved to obtain a passport with the assistance of family and friends.
-This help is not available merely for his application for the Diversity Visa Program. - 57.
-Even if K.K. were able to muster the financial resources to apply for a passport, he would not receive his passport before the Diversity Visa Program application window closes in November.
-In Côte d'Ivoire, obtaining a national identification card, a prerequisite to applying for an Ivorian passport, takes approximately three months.
-Even if he applies immediately, he will miss this year's application window. - 58.
-As a result of the Passport Rule, K.K. will lose his opportunity to apply for the Diversity Visa Program, and will be forced to wait at least an entire year to apply again.
-As a further result, Plaintiff A.K., K.K.'s sister who resides in New York, New York, will lose the opportunity to reunite with her brother, and will have to wait another year for K.K. to apply again.
+If he were selected in the Diversity Visa Program, he could manage to incur the substantial costs involved to obtain a passport with the assistance of his family and community. - 57.
+Such help is not available at the application stage for the Diversity Visa Program.
+In advance of the 2019 lottery, K.K. asked his sister, Plaintiff A.K., for financial assistance obtaining an Ivorian passport, but she was unable to help.
+K.K. has not asked other relatives in Côte d'Ivoire for financial assistance in obtaining a passport because most of them are unemployed, while he has a job.
+K.K. cannot in good conscience request monetary assistance from relatives who are less economically secure than he is to finance his participation in the lottery.
+Were he to be selected, he could request this monetary assistance with the knowledge that he would be able to repay the loan by earning a greater income in the United States.